dong9896/EECS448_PROJECT4/EECS_448_PROJECT_3-master/README.md

 # Hungry Shark
 README:

-Build included in repository can run both on Windows and Mac with Python 3.7
+Build included in repository can run both on Windows and Mac with Python 3.8.1 (If your version is below 3.8.1, the Score Board might not work on your machine)

 ## Setup
 To install necessary dependencies run: